UniqueSecure/MePOSAndroidSDK/README.md

 ### void disableWifi() throws MePOSException

   - Disables the Wifi module on the MePOS device.
+It must be noted that, if working with a WiFi instance, the communication after this method will be interruped, to re-enable WiFi communication a USB instance will be needed.

 ### void enableCosmeticLEDButton() throws MePOSException